I seriously underestimated the Everest Base Camp trek difficulty.

 - Get a hydration pack so that you’re constantly hydrated.

-5. Your route, acclimatization schedule & how it affects your Everest Base Camp trek difficulty
+6. Your route & how it affects your Everest Base Camp trek difficulty

-Those that choose not to allocate acclimatization days to their schedule may struggle later on and find their Everest Base Camp trek more difficult.
+If you choose not to allocate rest days to their schedule, you may struggle later on and find your Everest Base Camp trek more difficult.

-Take a look at this trekking itinerary with the route I used to get to EBC.
+Take a look at my trekking itinerary with the route I chose.
 It follows the uncrowned trail and has the perfect acclimatization schedule.

 Surely reaching Everest Base Camp can’t be that difficult if you’re this prepared.